bowang-lab/BIONIC/README.md

 #### Hyperparameter Choice
 - `learning_rate` and `epochs` have the largest effect on training time and performance.
 - `learning_rate` should generally be reduced as you integrate more networks.
-If the model loss increases by an order of magnitude or more during training, this is a sign `learning_rate` needs to be lowered.
+If the model loss suddenly increases by an order of magnitude or more at any point during training, this is a sign `learning_rate` needs to be lowered.
 - `epochs` should be increased as you integrate more networks.
 10000-15000 epochs is not unreasonable for 50+ networks.
 - The reconstruction loss may look like it's bottoming out early on but the model will continue improving feature quality for an unintuitively long time afterward.

 #### Input Networks
-- BIONIC performs best with sparser networks - any networks where every possible gene pair has a weighted edge should be sparsified.
+- BIONIC runs faster and performs better with sparser networks - as a general rule, try to keep the average node degree below 50 for each network.

 ## Datasets
 TODO